-The main point is that psychological disorders and other behavioral problems are part of the natural world.
+The main point is that psychological disorders and other behavioural problems are part of the natural world.
 This means that questions about their nature, causes, and consequences are empirically testable and therefore subject to scientific study.
-As with other questions about human behavior, we cannot rely on our intuition or common sense for detailed and accurate answers.
+As with other questions about human behaviour, we cannot rely on our intuition or common sense for detailed and accurate answers.
 Consider, for example, that dozens of popular books and thousands of websites claim that adult children of alcoholics have a distinct personality profile, including low self-esteem, feelings of powerlessness, and difficulties with intimacy.
-Although this sounds plausible, scientific research has demonstrated that adult children of alcoholics are no more likely to have these problems than anybody else (Lilienfeld et al., 2010).
-Similarly, questions about whether a particular psychotherapy works are empirically testable questions that can be answered by scientific research.
-If a new psychotherapy is an effective treatment for depression, then systematic observation should reveal that depressed people who receive this psychotherapy improve more than a similar group of depressed people who do not receive this psychotherapy (or who receive some alternative treatment).
+Although this sounds plausible, scientific research has demonstrated that adult children of alcoholics are no more likely to have these problems than anybody else (Lilienfeld et al., 2010)2.
+Similarly, questions about whether a particular psychotherapy is effective are empirically testable questions that can be answered by scientific research.
+If a new psychotherapy is an effective treatment for depression, then systematic observation should reveal that depressed people who receive this psychotherapy (or who receive some alternative treatment).
 Treatments that have been shown to work in this way are called empirically supported treatments.